Cleanroom Cost Considerations: From Design to Construction

 • Cleanroom flooring is often defined as poured in place epoxy or urethane or sheet vinyl with heat-welded seams.
 These kinds of flooring allow for a constant floor program using an integral cove base.
 A less costly solution is epoxy paint.

-• CPVC (Chlorinated Polyvinyl Chloride) is a sort of plastic panel utilized inside cleanrooms on the walls and ceiling which enables corrosion and chemical resistance.
+• CPVC panels (Chlorinated Polyvinyl Chloride) are utilized inside cleanrooms on the walls and ceiling.The specialized plastic enables corrosion and chemical resistance.

 • Fan Powered HEPA Cleanroom Filters (high-efficiency particulate arresting) are high performance air filters utilized to decrease the particulate count in the atmosphere.
 These filters are subject to technical cleaning and changing, sometimes known as "bag-in, bag-out."
 This may be done within the cleanroom, remotely above or in the air handling unit.